juancarlospaco/nim-gatabase/README.md

 - None.

 _(You need a working Postgres server up & running to use it, but not to install it)_

+# Frontend

+- **This ORM can run on the Browser.**

+_Since you can not run a full Postgres Server on the Browser, it returns the Raw SQL Query string instead of executing it.
+Also runs on NodeJS too.
+[Just use Nims JavaScript target.](https://nim-lang.org/docs/backends.html#backends-the-javascript-target)_

 #### Alternatives